 I love it Williamsburg.
 I love this specific street.
 We got to St Anselm, that’s our once a month date spot.
 They have brunch now and it’s so amazing.

 I am also a nacho connoisseur, Commodore has the best nachos.
 It’s just across the road.

 This is why I love this spot.
 In the morning I smell Fette Sau’s bacon, I walk outside and I can go to Lodge, which on Monday’s has wing nights.
-The best wings I’ve ever had and they’re free with a drink, and I do like indulging myself with alcohol.
+The best wings I’ve ever had and they’re free with a drink.

 This sounds trivial but allowing myself to go to wing night every Monday with my friends is super important to my well being.